missionpinball/mpf-docs/about/contributing_to_mpf.rst

 #.
 Add your name to the ``AUTHORS`` file.
 #.
 If possible add an unit test.
 We can help with that and a first Pull Request
    without a test is definitely fine.
 #.
-Run ``python3 -m unittest discover -s mpf.tests`` and check that all tests
+Run ``python3 -m unittest discover -s mpf.tests`` and check that all tests still pass.

-   still pass.
-You achieve the same for mpf-mc with ``python3 -m unittest discover -s mpfmc.tests``.
+   To check that all tests will still pass for mpf-mc run ``python3 -m unittest discover -s mpfmc.tests``.

    If you get an error message that Python was not found, try running the following command: ``python -m unittest discover -s mpfmc.tests``.
    This is the same basic command, but runs on python instead of python3.

 #.
 Commit your changes (``git commit -a``)
 #.
 In the git commit screen type your title on line 1.
-Leave a blank line, and then type out the description of what is included in this
+Leave a blank line, and then type out a description of what is included in this
    commit.
 Once you are done typing your commit notes, press escape.
 This will bring your cursor to the bottom of this panel.
 From there type ('':wq'') and press Enter.
 This will complete your commit notes.
 #.
 Push your changes to your github (``git push origin your_feature_name``).